CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 The task category marker is an italicized (slanted) and bolded two-character string.
 The first character is _+_ for obligatory tasks and _?_ for optional ones, and the task category markers are:

+- _*MANAGE*_: general management and coordination of the corpus publication process and the related tasks (requires Jira permissions)
 - _*SUPPORT*_: advising and communicating with the data depositor (requires knowledge of data management practices and the applicable instructions)
 - _*META*_: metadata editing & curation (requires META-SHARE permissions)
-- _*COORDINATION*_: Decisions about priorities, schedule and distribution of work (often requires a team meeting and/or consultation with leadership)
+- _*DISCUSS*_: Decisions about priorities, schedule and distribution of work (often requires a team meeting and/or consultation with leadership)
-- _*AGREEMENTS*_: negotiations and administration regarding deposition agreements, license conditions, data protection practices etc. (requires legal knowledge)
+- _*AGREEMENTS*_: negotiations and administration regarding deposition agreements, license conditions, data protection practices etc. (requires legal knowledge, may require the opinion of a legal expert at UHEL)
+- _*LEGAL*_: Legal decisions and formal contracts involving the University of Helsinki (requires a meeting with a legal expert)
 - _*PORTAL*_: editing web pages in the Portal (requires Portal permissions)
 - _*DB*_: modifying content in the resource database (requires Portal permissions)
 - _*GITHUB*_: creating and assigning PIDs via the GitHub repository; modifying version-controlled files on GitHub (requires permissions for CSC GitHub)